-To illustrate, assume that General Microtels discovers in 2008 that it understated depreciation expense in 2005 by \$300,000 due to computational errors.
-These errors overstated both net income for 2005 and the current balance in retained earnings.
-The entry for the prior period adjustment, assuming all tax effects are ignored, is as follows:
+To illustrate, assume that General Microtels discovers in 2004 that it understated depreciation expense in 2001 by \$300,000 due to computational errors.
+These errors overstated both net income for 2001 and the current balance in retained earnings.
+The entry for the prior period adjustment, assuming all tax effects are ignored, is as follows.

-Retained Earnings 300,000

-Accumulated Depreciation 300,000

-(To adjust for understatement of depreciation in a
+Retained Earnings Accumulated Depreciation (To adjust for understatement of depreciation in a 300,000 300,000 A = -300,000 L + SE -300,000 prior period)

-prior period)

-L + SE -300,000 -300,000

-A debit to an income statement account in 2008 would be incorrect because the error pertains to a prior year.
+A debit to an income statement account in 2004 would be incorrect because the error pertains to a prior year.

-Prior period adjustments are reported in the retained earnings statement.5 They are added (or deducted, as the case may be) from the beginning retained earnings balance.
+Prior period adjustments are reported in the retained earnings statement.
+They are added (or deducted, as the case may be) from the beginning retained earnings balance.
 This results in an adjusted beginning balance.
-Assuming General Microtels has a beginning balance of \$800,000 in retained earnings, the prior period adjustment is reported in Illustration 14-27.
+Assuming General Microtels has a beginning balance of \$800,000 in retained earnings, the prior period adjustment is reported in Illustration 13-27.

-GENERAL MICROTELS Retained Earnings Statement (partial) Balance, January 1, as reported Correction for overstatement of net income \$800,000 in prior period (depreciation error) (300,000) Balance, January 1, as adjusted \$500,000
+GENERAL MICROTELS Retained Earnings Statement (

+Balance, January 1, as reported \$800,000

+Correction for overstatement of net income

+in prior period (depreciation error) (300,000)

+Balance, January 1, as adjusted \$500,000